Timbo879/EventCheckin/replit.md

-# Event Check-in System
+# B-Here - Event Check-in System

 ## Overview

-This is a full-stack event check-in application built with React, Express, and PostgreSQL designed specifically for charity events.
+B-Here is a streamlined event check-in application built with React, Express, and PostgreSQL designed specifically for charity events.
 The system allows organizers to create events, generate QR codes for check-ins, and manage employee check-ins through a mobile-first web interface.
-It features data minimization (only 6-digit employee IDs), public check-in functionality, and password-protected admin dashboards with CSV export capabilities.
+It features data minimization (only 6-digit employee IDs), duplicate check-in prevention, date validation for future events only, and an open admin dashboard for viewing all events and exporting CSV data.

 ## User Preferences